-Soil loss is an unfolding global disaster that will have catastrophic effects on world food production, scientists at the United Nations Conference on Climate Change have warned.
+Soil loss is an unfolding global disaster that will have catastrophic effects on world food production, warns briefing note from our scientists at COP21.

 The Sheffield scientists urge that a sustainable model for intensive agriculture is crucial to cope with the increase in global food production needed to feed the world’s growing population.

-At the moment, intensive agriculture is unsustainable – under the intensive farming system current crop yields are maintained through the heavy use of fertilizers, which require high energy inputs to supply inorganic nitrogen via the industrial Haber-Bosch process.
-This consumes five per cent of the world’s natural gas production and two per cent of the world’s annual energy supply.
+The briefing note argues that intensive agriculture is unsustainable.
+Under the intensive farming system current crop yields are maintained through the heavy use of fertilizers, which require high energy inputs to supply inorganic nitrogen via the industrial Haber-Bosch process.
+This consumes 5% of the world’s natural gas production and 2% of the world’s annual energy supply.

 However, scientists have discovered that the key to creating a future sustainable model for intensive agriculture could lie in the past and even be supplemented by human excrement as an organic fertiliser.